Parix-H/parcel-pool/README.md

-parcel-pool is a hand-coded application for sharing the cost of sending parcels internationally using
+The parcel-pool web service is a hand-coded application for sharing the cost of sending parcels internationally using
 # php, mysql, javascript (Fetch API), UIkit
-The administration panel for the parcel pool application using
+The parcel-pool panel is the administration panel for the parcel pool application using
 # Symfony 4 framework, mysql, bootstrap